In-space vs Earth manufacturing transition point

 - Begin Earth manufacturing immediately for first 1,000-2,000 units

-- Deploy ISRU seed factory in Year 3-5 of Phase 1
+- Deploy ISRU seed factory in parallel (phased capital over 5 years)

 Research Directions (Completed)